Error mitigation for logical circuits using decoder confidence: Decoder Confidence Scores Inform Low-Overhead Error Mitigation

 We set to estimate $\langle Z \rangle_{\text{th}}=0.8$ from $M_0 \in \{\num{1e2}, \num{1e4}\}$ accepted shots with a $d=11$ surface code, in a circuit comprising $N\approx 2.38\times10^5$ decoding windows.
-We consider a range of abort rates, each of which gives rise to a different LEP distribution for the $N$-window circuit. \Cref{sec:num_sim} describes how we generate the datasets from empirical data. \Cref{sec:time_overhead} explains how to calculate the time overhead given the abort rate.
+We consider a range of abort rates, each of which gives rise to a different LEP distribution for the $N$-window circuit. \Cref{sec:num_sim} describes how we generate the datasets, and \cref{sec:time_overhead} explains how we calculate the multiplicative time cost given the abort rate.

-In \cref{fig:MLE_abort}a,c, we show the distribution of outputs from four different estimators.
-In \cref{fig:MLE_abort}b,d, we choose the mean squared prediction error (MSPE) as a performance metric as it penalizes both bias and variance in the estimated expectation values.
-Other metrics could be selected based on the task at hand, such as the absolute mean bias (shown in \cref{fig:MLE_abort_abs_bias}) or the probability to obtain an estimate within a desired range.
+In \cref{fig:MLE_abort}a,c, we show the distribution of outputs from four different estimators. \Cref{fig:MLE_abort}b,d shows how they perform as the resource overhead varies.
+We choose the mean squared prediction error (MSPE):

+as a performance metric as it penalises both bias and variance in the estimated expectation values.
+Other metrics could be selected based on the task at hand, such as the absolute mean bias (explored in \cref{sec:dcs_qem_performance_metrics}) or the probability to obtain an estimate within a desired range.

 There are several effects to be noted.
 First, aborting a greater portion of risky circuit executions steadily improves performance.
 Second, MLE reduces errors even without discarding any circuit executions.
 Its relative advantage diminishes as the abort protocol becomes more aggressive.
 It is noteworthy that near-noiseless performance can be achieved with MLE on carefully filtered results.
-Finally, the benefit of using MLE increases with the number of accepted shots, because it becomes easier to extract signal.
+Finally, the benefit of using MLE increases with the number of accepted shots, as the signal-to-noise ratio increases.